-Every year National Hispanic Heritage Month is observed and celebrated by Americans across the nation.
-The celebration began in 1968, under President Lyndon B. Johnson, and was made a month long celebration in 1988 by the U.S. Congress.
-Hispanic Heritage Month celebrates the contributions of Hispanic Americans to the country at the same time Chile, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Belize celebrate their independence.
+Every year, National Hispanic Heritage Month (HHM) is observed by Americans across the United States.
+The celebration began in 1968, under President Lyndon B. Johnson, and was made a month-long celebration in 1988 by the U.S. Congress.
+Calendared between September 15 and October 15.
+Hispanic Heritage Month coincides with the independence days of Chile, Costa Rica, El Salvador, Guatemala, Honduras, Mexico, Nicaragua, and Belize.

-Hispanic Heritage Month is a wonderful opportunity to recognize Hispanic culture and to celebrate the achievements of Hispanic Americans who have had a great influence on America.
-Generations of Hispanic Americans have enriched our nation by making contributions in science, education, the arts and politics.
+Generations of Hispanic Americans have enriched our nation by making contributions in science, education, the arts, and politics.